Xoraurea/tpp-executive/documentation/executive/README.md

 The `Executive.version` object describes the version of Executive running.

-- `Executive.version.major` : number – The major component of the semantic version.
+- `major` : number – The major component of the semantic version.
-- `Executive.version.minor` : number – The minor component of the semantic version.
+- `minor` : number – The minor component of the semantic version.
-- `Executive.version.revision` : number – The revision component of the semantic version.
+- `revision` : number – The revision component of the semantic version.
-- `Executive.version.string` : string – A human-readable representation of the version.
+- `string` : string – A human-readable representation of the version.
-- `Executive.version.gameVersion` : number – The version of The Political Process running.
+- `gameVersion` : number – The version of The Political Process running.

 ## Executive.enums

-*Under construction.*

-## Executive.data.states

-*Under construction.*

-## Executive.data.characters

-*Under construction.*
+`Executive.enums` contains enums for use when working with game objects.
+The sole child, `characterArray`, contains child objects corresponding to each type of in-game character, with each child object containing properties representing the index in a CharacterArray for the relevant character property.
+This enum largely exists for internal use.

 ## Executive.debug

-*Under construction.*
+[Executive.debug](debug.md) allows mod developers to trace the execution of game functions for the purpose of reverse engineering.

+### Children

+- `logFunctionCalls` : boolean – Determines whether traces of function calls are logged to the developer tools console.
+- `logWrappedObjects` : boolean – Determines whether accesses for logger objects are logged to the developer tools console.
+- `printTraceDuringExecution` : boolean – Determines whether a running log of called functions is logged to the developer tools console.
+- `createLoggerProxy(targetObj, name)` – Creates a proxy for a given object which logs accesses to and from the inner object to the developer tools console.